mihaip/infinite-mac/README.md

 make -j8
 ```

-Once it has built, use `npm run import-minivmac-<model>` from the host to update the files in `src/emulator`.
+Once it has built, use `npm run import-emulator minivmac-<model>` from the host to update the files in `src/emulator`.